pavankatukuri6456/deployer/README.md

 # Deployer

-Deployer is a backend app that lets developers deploy their applications without worrying about Dockerfiles or deployment manifests.
+Deployer is a backend app with two microservices applier and builder, that lets developers deploy their applications without worrying about Dockerfiles or deployment manifests.
 With a single API call, Deployer builds your code and pushes the resulting image to jFrog Artifactory, streamlining the deployment process for any project.

 ## Features